Viale Lazio massacre: The attack

-At 7:30 p.m., the hit squad dressed in police uniforms carrying 12-gauge shotguns, submachine guns and pistols, entered the office of the Girolamo Moncada construction company in the Viale Lazio – a modern street in the smart new northern area of Palermo.
+At 7:30 p.m., the hit squad dressed in police uniforms carrying 12-gauge shotguns, submachine guns and pistols, entered the office of the Girolamo Moncada construction company on Viale Lazio – a modern street in the smart new northern area of Palermo.
 Totò Riina stayed in one of the cars to direct the operation.
 The builder, his sons, the firm’s accountant and Cavataio held a late meeting together with some other men.
 All were armed as usual.

 Provenzano and Bagarella led the attack, followed by Caruso.
 According to one account, Caruso fired too early, destroying the advantage of surprise.
 Cavataio was able to shoot and kill Bagarella and wound Caruso and Provenzano, before ducking under a desk, playing dead.
 Provenzano started pulling Cavataio’s ankles to get the Mafia organogramme – the rumour was that Cavataio kept it hidden in a sock.
 Cavataio tried to shoot Provenzano but he had run out of bullets.
 Provenzano tried to shoot with his machine gun, but it jammed, so he clubbed Cavataio unconscious with the butt.
 When he got his hand free, he grabbed his handgun and shot Cavataio dead.

 The shoot-out lasted a few minutes and left five men dead: Cavataio, the mafioso Francesco Tumminello, the accountant Salvatore Bevilacqua, Giovanni Domè, a security guard, as well as Bagarella, one of the attackers.
-In the office 108 bullets had been fired.
+108 bullets had been fired in the office.
 Bagarella's body was carried to waiting cars and was buried secretly on top of another in a cemetery in his hometown Corleone.

 Provenzano had used a Beretta 38/A submachine gun and earned himself a reputation as a Mafia killer with the attack.
 The attack increased Provenzano’s reputation and his nickname, u’ tratturi (the tractor) because, as one pentito put it, ‘where he passed, the grass no longer grew’.

 However, according to Gaetano Grado – one of the participants who turned government witness in 1999 – it was Provenzano who messed up the attack, shooting too early.
 Grado said he helped organize the hit and witnessed the murders first hand.
 "Everybody was scared of Cavataio," according to Grado, a cousin of the pentito Salvatore Contorno.
 All the mafia soldiers sent to kill Cavataio "were veterans," Grado said.
 "We all had already murdered at least 10 people."